jeka-dev/jeka/dev.jeka.core/src/main/java/dev/jeka/core/tool/builtins/base/README_PLUGIN.md

 For adding dependencies, utilize the `@JkInjectClasspath` annotation.
 Any annotations declared under the `_dev` package will not be included in the transitive dependencies of your final extension.

-## Some Extensions to Check Out
-- A plugin for integrating *OpenAPI* tech: https://github.com/jeka-dev/openapi-plugin
-- An extension offering templates for building Springboot-ReactJS with quality metrics: https://github.com/jeka-dev/demo-build-templates

 ## Versioning Your Extension

 ### Setting a Compatible Version Range